 - We are heavily dependent on the successful development of our BBB technology and the programs currently in our pipeline, which are in the early stages of development.
-There's no assurance that any of our product candidates will receive regulatory approval. - We may not be successful in our efforts to continue to create a pipeline of product candidates or to develop commercially successful products. - We have concentrated a substantial portion of our efforts on the treatment of neurodegenerative diseases, a field that has seen limited success in drug development. - We may encounter substantial delays in our clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all. - We may encounter difficulties enrolling and/or retaining patients in our clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected. - Our clinical trials may fail to demonstrate evidence of the safety and efficacy of our product candidates, which would delay or limit the scope of regulatory approval and commercialization. - We face significant competition and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer or more effective than ours. - The manufacture of our product candidates, particularly those that utilize our BBB platform technology, is complex and we may encounter difficulties in production.
-If we are unable to establish sales and marketing canabilities or enter into agreements with third parties, we may not be successful in - If we are unable to establish sales and marketing capabilities or enter into agreements with third parties, we may not be successful in commercializing product candidates if and when they are approved. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our product candidates.
+There's no assurance that any of our product candidates will receive regulatory approval. - We may not be successful in our efforts to continue to create a pipeline of product candidates or to develop commercially successful products. - We have concentrated a substantial portion of our efforts on the treatment of neurodegenerative diseases, a field that has seen limited success in drug development. - We may encounter substantial delays in our clinical trials, or may not be able to conduct or complete our clinical trials on the timelines we expect, if at all. - We may encounter difficulties enrolling and/or retaining patients in our clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected. - Our clinical trials may fail to demonstrate evidence of the safety and efficacy of our product candidates, which would delay or limit the scope of regulatory approval and commercialization. - We face significant competition and there is a possibility that our competitors may achieve regulatory approval before us or develop therapies that are safer or more effective than ours. - The manufacture of our product candidates, particularly those that utilize our BBB platform technology, is complex and we may encounter difficulties in production. - If we are unable to establish sales and marketing capabilities or enter into agreements with third parties, we may not be successful in commercializing product candidates if and when they are approved. - If product liability lawsuits are brought against us, we may incur substantial liabilities and may be required to limit commercialization of our product candidates.